jharwell/sierra/docs/src/plugins/prod/graphs.rst

      - The data is contained in one or more columns in a single file.
 Each column contains numerical data.

+   * - Scatterplot

+     -

+       - The data you want to graph is a set of (x, y) point pairs, and you want to see how one measure relates to another (correlation, trend) rather than either one's evolution over time.

+       - You optionally want a line/curve of best fit (linear, polynomial, log, etc.) overlaid, with an R\ :sup:`2` goodness-of-fit value.

+     - The data is contained in two columns in a single file: an X column and a Y column.
+The two columns must be the same length (each row is one point).
+Unlike time series, the points need not be ordered.

    * - Network
      - The data you want to graph is a network (graph) of some kind.
      - The data is contained in a single GraphML file.